Virus quantification

-Virus quantification involves counting the number of viruses in a specific volume to determine the virus concentration.
-It is used in both research and development (R&D) in commercial and academic laboratories as well as production situations where the quantity of virus at various steps is an important variable.
-For example, the production of viral vaccines, recombinant proteins using viral vectors and viral antigens all require virus quantification to continually adapt and monitor the process in order to optimize production yields and respond to ever changing demands and applications.
-Examples of specific instances where known viruses need to be quantified include clone screening, multiplicity of infection (MOI) optimization and adaptation of methods to cell culture.
-This page discusses various techniques currently used to quantify viruses in liquid samples.
-These methods are separated into two categories, traditional vs. modern methods.
-Traditional methods are industry-standard methods that have been used for decades but are generally slow and labor-intensive.
-Modern methods are relatively new commercially available products and kits that greatly reduce quantification time.
-This is not meant to be an exhaustive review of all potential methods, but rather a representative cross-section of traditional methods and new, commercially available methods.
-While other published methods may exist for virus quantification, non-commercial methods are not discussed here.
+Virus quantification is counting or calculating the number of virus particles (virions) in a sample to determine the virus concentration.
+It is used in both research and development (R&D) in academic and commercial laboratories as well as in production situations where the quantity of virus at various steps is an important variable that must be monitored.
+For example, the production of virus-based vaccines, recombinant proteins using viral vectors, and viral antigens all require virus quantification to continually monitor and/or modify the process in order to optimize product quality and production yields and to respond to ever changing demands and applications.
+Other examples of specific instances where viruses need to be quantified include clone screening, multiplicity of infection (MOI) optimization, and adaptation of methods to cell culture.

-Traditional methods that allow quantification of infective particles
+There are many ways to categorize virus quantification methods.
+Here, the methods are grouped according to what is being measured and in what biological context.
+For example, cell-based assays typically measure infectious units (active virus).
+Other methods may measure the concentration of viral proteins, DNA, RNA, or molecular particles, but do not necessarily measure infectivity.
+Each method has its own advantages and disadvantages, which often determine which method is used for specific applications.

+Cell-based assays

 Plaque assay

-Plaque-based assays are the standard method used to determine virus concentration in terms of infectious dose.
-Viral plaque assays determine the number of plaque forming units (pfu) in a virus sample, which is one measure of virus quantity.
-This assay is based on a microbiological method conducted in petri dishes or multi-well plates.
-Specifically, a confluent monolayer of host cells is infected with the virus at varying dilutions and covered with a semi-solid medium, such as agar or carboxymethyl cellulose, to prevent the virus infection from spreading indiscriminately.
-A viral plaque is formed when a virus infects a cell within the fixed cell monolayer.
-The virus-infected cell will lyse and spread the infection to adjacent cells where the infection-to-lysis cycle is repeated.
-The infected cell area will create a plaque (an area of infection surrounded by uninfected cells) which can be seen with an optical microscope or visually (pouring off the overlay medium and adding a crystal violet solution for 15 minutes until it has colored the cytoplasm, gently removing the excess with water will show uncolored the location of dead cells).
+Plaque-based assays are a commonly used method to determine virus concentration in terms of infectious dose.
+Plaque assays determine the number of plaque forming units (PFU) in a virus sample, which is one measure of virus quantity.
+This assay is based on a microbiological method conducted in petri dishes or multi-well cell culture plates.
+Specifically, a confluent monolayer of host cells is infected by applying a sample containing the virus at varying dilutions and then covered with a semi-solid medium, such as agar or carboxymethyl cellulose, to prevent the virus infection from spreading indiscriminately, as would occur in a liquid medium.
+A viral plaque is formed after a virus infects a cell within the fixed cell monolayer.
+The virus-infected cell will lyse and spread the infection to adjacent cells, where the infection-to-lysis cycle is repeated.
+This will create an area of infected, lysed cells (viral plaque) surrounded by uninfected, intact cells.
+The plaque can be seen with an optical microscope or visually using cell staining techniques (e.g., staining with a crystal violet solution to visualize intact vs. lysed cells).
 Plaque formation can take 3–14 days, depending on the virus being analyzed.
-Plaques are generally counted manually and the results, in combination with the dilution factor used to prepare the plate, are used to calculate the number of plaque forming units per sample unit volume (pfu/mL).
-The pfu/mL result represents the number of infectious particles within the sample and is based on the assumption that each plaque formed is representative of one infectious virus particle.
+Plaques are generally counted manually, and the plaque count, in combination with the dilution factor of the infection solution (the sample initially applied to the cells), is used to calculate the number of plaque forming units per sample unit volume (PFU/mL).
+The PFU/mL number represents the concentration of infectious virus particles within the sample and is based on the assumption that each plaque formed is representative of an initial infection by one infectious virus particle.